-Once you are in the Schedule for the day, Medicare D patients will present with Med D - Eligibility Check available.
+Once you are in the Schedule for the day, Medicare D patients will present with Med D - Eligibility Check Undetermined.
 This indicates that the patient is age appropriate to initiate the eligibility process.
 Before we jump into the functionality of the portal, here are a few important items to remember.

 - Run the check- Med D eligibility DOES NOT run automatically.
 You must click on the run Med D eligibility in the appointment page.

 - Input Social Security # & Credit Card- you will need the patients Social Security number in order to run the eligibility check.
 If not present, they system will prompt you to record the SS # in the patient information page.
 Most patients will have a co-pay which will require that you taken a credit card to process payment (card will be processed with in 48 hours)